MehranTaghian/SAC_GCN/README.md

   - thigh_joint

-Note that these experiments use the original SAC algorithm with fully-connected networks under the `SAC` directory.
+Note that these experiments use the original SAC algorithm with fully-connected networks under the `./SAC` directory.
 For each environment, the resulting data is stored under the following
 directories:
 - For the occlusion case: `./Data/{ENV-NAME}/{ENTITY-NAME}`
 - For the blockage case: `./Data/{BROKEN-ENV-NAME}/{JOINT-NAME}`